How Poor Stock Visibility Causes Production Halts and How to Fix It

 - Generate purchase orders for any shortfalls, with enough lead time for standard delivery

-- Receive stock and confirm allocations are met before the line starts
+- Receive stock and confirm allocated quantities are met

 What Is a Multi-Level BOM and How Do You Manage One?